 Swinging is not for couples who don’t understand themselves.

-The swinging lifestyle requires a high level of understanding and compassion towards your both of your needs.
+The swinging lifestyle requires a high level of understanding and compassion towards both of your needs.
 Each swinger needs a mental toolbox filled with emotional stability, self-confidence, honesty, and the ability to trust in one another.
 If a person’s mental toolbox is lacking those necessary elements, they are going to have a hard time enjoying the swinging life.

 Swinging is not just sex.